212-988-4040 Menu

 What are the causes of capsular contracture?

 Capsular contracture can develop due to the formation of a thin layer of bacteria (called biofilm) within the breast pocket.
 Biofilm can be introduced to the body during the initial breast implant procedure when the implant is inserted into the breast cavity.
+Additionally, it can occur from bacteria entering the bloodstream from a distant area, such as a teeth cleaning, a colonoscopy, or an infected toe.
 Biofilm can cause an infection, which can lead to capsular contracture.

 Genetic Predisposition